glynnbird/couchimport/README.md

 ```

-The configuration, whether default or overriden from environment variables is show, followed by a line of output for each block of 500 documents written, plus a cumulative total.
+The configuration, whether default or overriden by environment variables or command line arguments, is shown.
+This is followed by a line of output for each block of 500 documents written, plus a cumulative total.

 ## Preview mode